This article was written by Sophie Strid.

 Maria Eleonora of Brandenburg was born 11 November 1599 in Königsberg, to parents John Sigismund, Elector of Brandenburg, and his wife Anna, Duchess of Prussia.
 Her mother has been described as dominant, and she practised strict Lutheran orthodoxy.
 Maria Eleonora did not receive any formal education but showed great abilities in embroidery, drawing, and music.

-Described as the most beautiful queen in Europe, relatively few biographies have been written about her.
+Described as the most beautiful Queen in Europe, relatively few biographies have been written about her.
 Perhaps her roles as wife and mother have been overshadowed by the brilliant King Gustavus Adolphus and Queen Christina, and she has thus been of less interest to historians.
 In the ones that exist, however, the descriptions of her are anything but friendly.
 She has been called unstable, lavish, stupid, weak, hysterical, and immature.
 Throughout Swedish history, no other queen has been met with such judgment.

 The marriage between Maria Eleonora and King Gustavus Adolphus was arranged by the Swedish court and the bride’s family in Brandenburg, but not everyone was in favour of the union initially.
-The princess’s brother, George William, Duke of Prussia, feared it would lead to conflicts with neighbouring Poland, who at the time possessed the much coveted Prussian coastal strip.
+The princess’s brother, George William, Duke of Prussia, feared it would lead to conflicts with neighbouring Poland, who at the time possessed the much-coveted Prussian coastal strip.
 At one point, Duchess Anna wrote a letter to the King’s mother, Queen Dowager Christina, pleading for comprehension.
 As a mother, wouldn’t she understand their point of view?
 Both of them wanted to make sure their children married suitable candidates, but unlike Anna, Christina believed a union between Brandenburg and Sweden would only be beneficial.
 She was convinced the Duchess would change her mind later on.

 In 1619, John Sigismund died, and George William was raised to power.
-His way of handling political issues did not please his mother the Duchess, who began to question her standpoint regarding the Swedes.
+His way of handling political issues did not please his mother, the Duchess, who began to question her standpoint regarding the Swedes.
 After four years of negotiations, Gustavus Adolphus was invited to Berlin, where he met with both the Duchess and her daughter.
 George William was in Prussia at the time.
 After a chaperoned dinner, the King personally proposed to Maria Eleonora, who said yes.
 Despite protests from her son, the Duchess managed to smuggle her daughter out of Brandenburg to Mecklenburg, where Swedish ships were waiting to bring her to Kalmar.
 Following a month of travelling at sea, Maria Eleonora arrived safely in October of 1620.
 The wedding took place in Stockholm in November, and the bride wore a beautiful, blue embroidered dress from Hamburg.

 Throughout the 17th century, Stockholm was under constant construction.
 The court was determined to build a respectable capital, and Maria Eleonora was eager to take part in the transformation.
 She thought of Stockholm as a cold and simple place, far away from everything that mattered.
 Compared to Berlin, it had been a huge disappointment to her, but she did believe it had the potential for greatness.
 She began ordering goldsmiths, pearl knitters, musicians and ballet dancers to come from France and Germany, and her efforts made her a cultural patron within the Swedish court.
-In her role, she delegated assignments and awarded scholarships to countless of artists and craftsmen.
+In her role, she delegated assignments and awarded scholarships to countless artists and craftsmen.
 She possessed a genuine interest in architecture and would draw her own sketches of churches and palaces.
 She loved fashion, music and art, and was happy to discover that the King shared, to some extent, her passions.
 She is said to have been deeply in love with her husband.
-Every time he had to be away for longer periods, she sunk into deep depression.
+Every time he had to be away for longer periods, she sunk into a deep depression.
 In letters to both the King and her sister-in-law Catherine Wasa, she wrote about how she was so concerned for the King’s life while in combat, that it stopped her from eating and sleeping.

 As for any royal wife, Maria Eleonora’s main duty was to produce a male heir.
 She must have become pregnant shortly after the wedding, because only eight months after the ceremony, she gave birth to a daughter.
 Sadly, the baby was stillborn.
 Two years later, she became pregnant again with another daughter.
 She was given the name Christina and was declared heiress presumptive of the Swedish throne.
 Tragedy struck again when the baby died at only 11 months.
 In May of 1625, she gave birth for the third time, this time to a much-awaited boy.
 He too was stillborn.
 Luckily, the story had a happy ending.
 In December of 1626, the Queen gave birth to a healthy baby daughter, Christina, who would grow up to be one of the most fascinated figures of European royalty.